 It is also good for you.
 Forget about your spiritual work, at least for the time being, and focus on the physical.
 Ours is a kungfu and chi kung school, not a spiritual development organization.

 I realize that, having the opportunity to learn genuine Shaolin Kung Fu, is such a tremendous blessing.
 When Maitreya Buddha comes, the world will experience the blossoming of the Age of Laughter.
 I sincerely believe that you are Maitreya Buddha, or perhaps one of the spiritual predecessors, to sow the seeds of the blossoming of an enlightened age for humans of this world.

 Thank you for your very kind comments.
 But I don't think I am Maitreya Buddha, I am far below that level.

 Nevertheless, I am glad I bring happiness and health to many people.
 But it has never been my intention to save the world.

 I also want to pass on the arts to deserving students and people, but sometimes I feel like it is a tremendous responsibility that is very hard to achieve.
 Sifu, please kindly advise.

 We ourselves must be convinced that what we do is noble and righteous before we begin doing it.
 This is our unfailing principle.

 There is no doubt that to be a teacher is a tremendous responsibility.
 We are a father to those we teach.
 We will only teach our students what we would like to be taught to our own children.
 We must not mislead our students or waist their time.

-The question of a teacher's responsibility being hard to achieve never arises.
+It never arises that a teacher's responsibility is hard to achieve.
 A good teacher realizes right at the start that his responsibility is not easy, yet he has no doubt that he will achieve it.
 If you are not ready to shoulder this responsibility, you should not teach.
 You have a choice.